On Anosovity, divergence and bi-contact surgery: Introduction

-In this paper, unless stated otherwise, we assume that $M$ is a closed connected oriented three manifold, $X$ is a non-vanishing $C^1$ vector field and $\phi^t$ is the flow, generated by $X$.
-We also assume the (projectively) Anosov flows to have orientable invariant bundles.
+\fbox{ \parbox{\textwidth}{ \textbf{Assumptions:} In this paper, unless stated otherwise, we assume that $M$ is a closed connected oriented three manifold and $X$ is a non-vanishing $C^{1+}$ vector field, i.e. a $C^1$ vector field with Hölder continuous derivatives.
+We denote the $C^{1+}$ flow generated by $X$ by $\phi^t$.
+It is noteworthy that there are other vector fields and flows involved in this paper, for instance the Reeb vector fields of Theorem~\ref{cartanintro} and Theorem~\ref{liouintro}, for which we do not assume any regularity and in fact, are often only $C^0$ (also see Remark~\ref{reebreg}).
+We also assume the (projectively) Anosov flows to have transversely orientable invariant bundles.
 This is always achieved, possibly after lifting to a double cover of $M$.
-We also call any geometric quantity, which is differentiable in the direction of the flow, {\em $X$-differentiable}.
+Moreover, we call any geometric quantity, which is differentiable in the direction of the flow, {\em $X$-differentiable}.
+The reader should consult \cite{palis} for the basics of the theory of flows on manifolds, and \cite{hflows} for the fundamentals of hyperbolic flows. } } 0.5cm

-We begin our study with a natural characterization of the divergence of a projectively Anosov flow in terms of its associated growth rates of the invariant bundles, encapsulated in the following two theorems:
+We begin our study with a natural description of the divergence of a projectively Anosov flow in terms of its associated expansion rates of the invariant bundles, encapsulated in the following two theorems:

 \begin{theorem} Let $X$ be the generator of a projectively Anosov flow on $M$ and $\Omega$ be some volume form which is $X$-differentiable.
-There exists a metric on $M$, such that $div_X\Omega=r_s+r_u$, where $r_s$ and $r_u$ are the growth rates of the stable and unstable directions, respectively, measured by such metric. \end{theorem}
+There exists a metric on $M$, such that $div_X\Omega=r_s+r_u$, where $r_s$ and $r_u$ are the expansion rates of the stable and unstable directions, respectively, measured by such metric. \end{theorem}

-\begin{theorem} Let $X$ be a projectively Anosov flow with $r_s$ and $r_u$ being its stable and unstable growth rates, measured by some metric.
+\begin{theorem} Let $X$ be the generator of a projectively Anosov flow and $||.||$ some $X$-differentiable norm on $TM$, induced by a metric.
+Also, let $r_s$ and $r_u$ be the expansion rates of the stable and unstable bundles, measured by $||.||$.
 Then,

-(a) There exists a volume form $\Omega$ on $M$, which is $X$-differentiable and $div_X\Omega=r_s+r_u$.
+(a) there exists a volume form $\Omega$ on $M$, which is $X$-differentiable and $div_X\Omega=r_s+r_u$,

-(b) For any $\epsilon>0$, there exists a $C^1$ volume form $\Omega^\epsilon$, such that $|div_X\Omega^\epsilon-(r_s+r_u)|<\epsilon$. \end{theorem}
+(b) for any $\epsilon>0$, there exists a $C^1$ volume form $\Omega^\epsilon$, such that $|div_X\Omega^\epsilon-(r_s+r_u)|<\epsilon$. \end{theorem}

-Although the above characterization of the divergence is hardly surprising, it accommodates the use of such relation from the viewpoint of differential and contact geometry.
-One immediate corollary is
+Although the above description of the divergence is hardly surprising, it accommodates the use of such relation from the viewpoint of differential and contact geometry.
+One immediate corollary~is

 \begin{corollary} Any projectively Anosov flow preserving some $C^0$ volume form is Anosov.
 In particular, any {\em contact} projectively Anosov flow (that is when a projectively Anosov flow preserves a transverse contact structure) is Anosov. \end{corollary}